aevox/admin-inheritable-image-properties/admin-inheritable-image-properties.rst

 Proposed change
 ===============

-We propose to create a new option in the nova conf file containing a list of properties that should be inherited.
+We propose to create the option "inheritable_admin_image_properties" containing a list of properties.
-Upon instance snapshotting or shelving those properties will be set after creation of the image by nova using its credentials.
+After creation of the image when instance snapshotting or shelving, those properties will be set by nova using its admin credentials.

 Alternatives
 ------------

-None
+An alternative would be to create this functionality in glance.
+However we do not think it is the way to do it since glance behaves like a simple object store.
+Inheritance is defined by custom properties which leads us back to our problem.

 Data model impact
 -----------------